iron-software/IronBarcode-Examples/get-started/license-keys/README.md

 ## Obtaining a License Key

-Unlock the full capabilities of IronBarcode by obtaining a license key, which allows you to deploy your projects without any limitations or watermarks.
+Get the most out of IronBarcode by obtaining a license key, which allows you to deploy your projects without any limitations or watermarks.

 Secure a license by [purchasing a license key](https://ironsoftware.com/csharp/barcode/licensing/) or by obtaining a [no-cost 30-day trial key here](https://ironsoftware.com/trial-license).